clojuredocs/guides/articles/tutorials/emacs.md

   (when (not (package-installed-p p))
     (package-install p)))
 ```

+Put the code above in `~/.emacs.d/init.el` and run it with `M-x
+eval-buffer`.

-A lot of messages will likely whizz by as it installs and compiles
+A lot of warnings will likely whizz by as it installs and compiles
 packages.
 Unless you have any actual *errors* this is all fine.

 To look at the other packages available for installation you can